RakhithJK/OfficeDev-teams-toolkit-wiki/How-to-configure-Tab-capability-within-your-Teams-app.md

 ## Configure Tab capability in Teams application manifest

-1. To configure your tab within a group or channel, or personal scope in your Teams application manifest `appPackage/manifest.json`, follow these examples:
+1. To configure your tab within a group or channel, or personal scope in your Teams application manifest `appPackage/manifest.json`, follow this example:
-    Examples:
     ```
       "staticTabs": [
           {